davide-marino00/PBI_DOCS/refac.md

 ```
 - **DAX Explanation (Generated):** This DAX code snippet is used to create a calculated column named `RReady_With_V_Z`.
 Here's a breakdown of what it does in simple business terms:

-1. **Purpose**: The calculated column is designed to determine whether a certain condition is met for each row in the data.
-It outputs either a 1 or a 0 based on this condition.
+1. **Purpose**: The calculated column determines whether a certain condition is met for each row in the dataset.
+It outputs either a 1 (true) or a 0 (false) based on specific criteria.

 2. **Conditions Checked**:
-   - The first condition checks if the value of the column `[ReportReady]` is `TRUE`.
-This means that if the report is ready, the condition is satisfied.
+   - The first condition checks if the column `[ReportReady]` is marked as `TRUE()`.
+This likely indicates that a report is ready for processing or has been completed.
    - The second condition checks if the value in the column `vw_Timesheet[TimesheetCode]` is either "V" or "Z".
-This means that if the timesheet code is one of these two specific codes, the condition is also satisfied.
+These codes probably represent specific types of timesheets or statuses that are relevant to the business.

 3. **Output**:
-   - If either of the conditions is true (i.e., the report is ready or the timesheet code is "V" or "Z"), the calculated column will return a value of `1`.
+   - If either of the conditions is true (meaning the report is ready or the timesheet code is "V" or "Z"), the calculated column will return a value of **1**.
-   - If neither condition is met, it will return a value of `0`.
+   - If neither condition is met, it will return a value of **0**.

-4. **Business Implication**: This calculated column can be used to quickly identify rows where either the report is ready or the timesheet code is relevant (specifically "V" or "Z").
-This can help in filtering or analyzing data based on readiness or specific timesheet codes, making it easier for decision-makers to focus on important entries.
+4. **Business Implication**: This calculated column can be used to easily identify rows that are either ready for reporting or belong to specific categories (V or Z).
+This can help in filtering, analyzing, or aggregating data based on readiness or specific timesheet types, making it easier for decision-makers to focus on relevant entries.

-In summary, `RReady_With_V_Z` flags rows with a `1` if the report is ready or if the timesheet code is "V" or "Z", and a `0` otherwise.
+In summary, `RReady_With_V_Z` helps flag important records in the dataset based on readiness and specific timesheet codes, facilitating better data analysis and reporting.

 ##### Measures